 The Company is exposed to price risk with respect to commodity and equity prices.
 Equity price risk is defined as the potential adverse impact on the Company's earnings due to movements in individual equity prices or general movements in the level of the stock market.
 Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
-The Company closely monitors commodity prices, individual equity movements, and the stock market to determine the appropriate course of action to be taken by the Company.
+The Company's investment in marketable securities is classified as fair value through profit or loss ("FVTPL") and trades on the stock market.
+The Company closely monitors its marketable securities, stock market movements, commodity prices and individual equity movements to determine the appropriate course of action to be taken by the Company.